3. Summary of material accounting policies

 Initial recognition and measurement

-All financial assets are recognised initially at fair value, plus in the case of financial assets not recorded at fair value through profit or loss (“FVTPL”), transaction costs that are attributable to the acquisition of the financial asset.
-However, trade receivables that do not contain a significant financing component are initially measured at transaction price.
+All financial assets are recognised initially at fair value, in the case of financial assets not recorded at fair value through profit or loss (“FVTPL”), transaction costs that are attributable to the acquisition of the financial asset, except for trade receivables which are initially measured at transaction price.

 For purposes of subsequent measurement, financial assets are classified as follows: